-Merit's broad-based employee stock option plan has been a vital tool in recruiting and retaining the highest quality employees throughout our company's 17-year history.
-Over the past five years, Merit has granted approximately 75% of its option shares to rank and file employees below the V.P. level.
+Merit's broad-based employee stock option plan, which is available to every salaried employee, has been a vital tool in recruiting and retaining the highest quality employees throughout our company's 17-year history.
+Over the past five years, Merit has granted approximately 75% of its option shares to hundreds of rank and file employees below the executive level.